tanvir-git/odoo-documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/down_payment_1.png
    :align: center
-   :alt: How can you do a down payment on Odoo Sales?
+   :alt: How can you do a down payment on CoquiAPPs Sales?

 .. important::
    When you request your first down payment, a new product called **Down payment** will be created.